lium-lst/nmtpy/README.md

 ## Ensuring Reproducibility in Theano

+(Update: The upcoming Theano v0.10 includes a configuration option `deterministic = more` that will obsolete the below patch.)

 When we started to work on **dl4mt-tutorial**, we noticed an annoying reproducibility problem where multiple runs of the same experiment (same seed, same machine, same GPU) were not producing exactly the same training and validation losses after a few iterations.